1unar-Eclipse/GalaxiteUtils/README.md

 I have very little free time and no JS experience outside of this project and FreeCodeCamp.
 Any PRs to help are greatly appreciated.

 ## A Latite plugin that adds a variety of Galaxite-related modules.
 Don't want to say gg after every game?
 Want to show your viewers what perk you're using?
-Don't like the bossbar?
+Need to know how many times you've died in a Parkour Builders run?
 This is for you - all of those and more are actual modules!

 Module list:
 - **AutoGG:** Automatically sends "gg" to the chat whenever a game ends.